aau-claaudia/ailab-docs/docs/getting-started/file-transfer.md

 	When you open WinSCP, you will be welcomed by a 'Login' modal.
 Follow the instructions in the image above to establish a connection to the server.
 You can now drag and drop files between your local computer and the AI Student Cloud platform.

+	You might want to display hidden files in WinSCP (such as files starting with a dot on Linux systems).
+Go to Options → Preferences... → Panels and turn on "Show hidden files".

 ===+ "Linux/MacOS"

 	You can transfer files to/from AI Student Cloud using the command line utility